oracle-livelabs/database/heatwave-migration/shell-load/heatwave-load.md

-# Loading Data into HeatWave
+# Load Data into HeatWave

 ## Introduction